 Cannabis and mental health

-alcohol and cigarettes, might even be good for your physical and
+might even be good for your physical and mental health.

-mental health.
-On the other hand, recent research has suggested
+On the other hand, research over the last 10 years has suggested

 What is cannabis?